Skip to main content

 Python is developed by Guido van Rossum .
 Guido van Rossum started implementing python in 1989.
 Python is very simple programming language so if you are new to programming, you can learn python without facing any issue.
 Features of Python Free and Open Source - Python is a open source language.
 We can easily install python.It is freely available at python's official website .
 High level language - ...

-Python | Data Structure or Data Types (String)
+Python | Data Structure Or Data Types (Sets)